blueminder/flycast-dojo/README.md

 If you are a guest, make sure that "Act As Server" is not checked and that you have entered the matching IP address and port of your opponent in the "Server" column.

 ## Set Delay
 To automatically set delay, click on the "Detect Delay" button after entering your opponent's IP.
-There's also slider for manually setting delay if you run into any issues.
+There's also a slider for manually setting delay if you run into any issues.

 To calculate delay, we would use the following formula: